utshomax/postman-docs/src/pages/docs/live-insights/live-insights-overview.md

     url: "https://www.postman.com/product/live-insights/"
 ---

 The goal of the Postman Live Insights is to be the source of truth for your production APIs.
-With Live Insights, our vision is to be able to guide a developer with little previous experience, in both the system being monitored and our tool, to productively find and fix issues.
+With Live Insights, Postman's vision is to be able to guide a developer with little previous experience, in both the system being monitored and the Live Insights tool, to productively find and fix issues.

 > These docs feature onboarding for Kubernetes, Amazon Elastic Container Service (ECS), and Amazon EC2/Linux Server users.
 See [Get started with Live Insights](/docs/live-insights/live-insights-gs/) for more information.